maximikos/indeco/docs/research_methods.md

 In this lecture, you will learn about

 1. lifecycle assessment
 2. material flow analysis
 3. input-output analysis
+4. integrated assessment modelling